jexia/jexia-faas/README.md

 ## Prerequisites

 - [Node.js](http://nodejs.org/) (with npm or Yarn)
-- [Jexia PRO project](https://jexia.com) - in code you have API Key/ Secret which can be removed any time.
+- [Jexia PRO project](https://jexia.com) - in code you have API Key/ Secret and User which can be removed any time.

 ## Getting Started